Dog dies in Windham house fire

 WINDHAM — Fire officials in Windham say a dog was killed in a three-alarm blaze at a home on Balmorra Road Saturday night.

-The fire was reported about 6:43 p.m. at the home at 20 Balmorra Rd., Windham Fire Chief Tom McPherson said in a press release.
+The fire was reported about 6:43 p.m. at the home at 20 Balmorra Road, said Fire Chief Tom McPherson in a press release.

 At 6:49 p.m. a second alarm was struck, bringing mutual aid from fire departments in Litchfield, Hudson, Hampstead and Nashua.